Quitch/Queller-AI/README.md

 ### Free For All
  - Looks for overwhelming odds in battle
- - Will get orbital as soon as possible on multi-planet systems
+ - Will get T2 as soon as it can afford it
+ - Make more liberal use of early tanks

 ### Land
  - Won't build naval factories